Intelligent Metasurface-Enabled Integrated Sensing and Communication: Unified Framework and Key Technologies: Unified Framework for IM-enabled ISAC

 \endgroup As shown in Fig.~\ref{fig:2}, the proposed framework conceptually disaggregates the transmit behavior into sequential functional slices, providing a composable methodology to model/analyze different implementations through appropriate selection of slicing components (as illustrated in Table~\ref{tab:framework}).
 More specifically, the proposed unified framework includes three essential processes that can characterize the entire transmit behavior of different IM-enabled ISAC design: {\bf baseband processing, RF feeding}, and {\bf reconfiguration}.
 These processes collectively offer a clear and structured interpretation of how signals are generated, radiated, and beamformed at the transmitter side, as detailed in the following discussion.

 As illustrated in Figs.~\ref{fig:2}a and 2b, the first slice in our unified framework is the {\bf baseband processing}, where the {\bf Baseband Processing Matrix ($\mathbf{V}$)} processes the input data streams destined for the RF chains.
 Within our unified framework, this process is categorized into three primary types according to the presence of digital precoding and the number of RF chains in the IM-enabled ISAC system, as clarified in Table~\ref{tab:framework}.
 For architectures equipped with a digital precoder, such as DMA and RHS, the baseband processing maps multiple data streams to the corresponding RF chains to enable spatial multiplexing.
-For other architectures that forgo digital precoding, the baseband process is concerned with power management.
-In the case of a multi-RF-chain system like SIM, this is represented by a power allocation vector.
-In a single-RF-chain configuration such as RIS, baseband processing is reduced to simply assigning a scalar power level to the carrier signal.
+For other architectures that forgo digital precoding, the baseband process is concerned with power management. { In a single-RF-chain configuration such as RIS, baseband processing reduces to simply assigning a scalar power level to the carrier signal.
+For the optional (typically not adopted) SIM variant with baseband digital precoding, the baseband processing becomes a digital precoding matrix applied upstream of the RF chains.}